awsdocs/amazon-kendra-developer-guide/doc_source/custom-java-sample.md

     final String datasourceId = createDataSourceResult.getId();

     // Wait for the custom data source to become active.
-    // You can use the DescribeDataSource operation to check the status .
+    // You can use the DescribeDataSource API to check the status .
     .
     .